mohamedyasser27/Sunnyside-agency-landing-page/README.md

 Users should be able to:

-- View the optimal layout for the component depending on their device's screen size
+- View the optimal layout for the site depending on their device's screen size
-- Control the toggle with both their mouse/trackpad and their keyboard
-- **Bonus**: Complete the challenge with just HTML and CSS
+- See hover states for all interactive elements on the page

 ### Screenshot